stella-hu-xing/PersonalBlog/source/_posts/angular2.md

 ## Load the library
 It is recommended that you load the AngularJS library either in the <head> or at the start of the <body>.
 This is because calls to angular.module can only be compiled after the library has been loaded.

+## Directives
+AngularJS lets you extend HTML with new attributes called Directives.

+AngularJS has a set of built-in directives which offers functionality to your applications.

+AngularJS also lets you define your own directives.